wangruogu96/MyResume/README.md

-- Resume
+# Resume

-Here is a resume for Ruogu Wang.
+Here is the resume for Ruogu Wang as a software developer.